davidrhoden/davidrhoden-basic-netlify/timeline/awesome-almanac-jun-1-1995.md

 ---
-title: I co-wrote a book
+title: I co-wrote a book.
 date: 1995-06-01T11:00:00.000Z
 summary: I also became technically homeless while I was writing it.
 excerpt: I also became technically homeless while I was writing it.